 The grade appeal procedure must be initiated by the end of the drop/add period of the term following the term in which the grade was awarded.
 There can be no formal grade appeal for any grade other than a final grade; however, lab grades, project grades, tests, and other assignments which may adversely affect the final grade may be appealed by the student.

-Upon completion of the Grade Appeal form, the student should return the form to the Instructional Dean’s Office.
-The Instructional Dean’s Office will then inform the Division Chairperson of the appeal and will request that the Chairperson meet with the student to discuss the problem.
+Upon completion of the Grade Appeal form, the student should return the form to the respective Dean’s Office.
+The respective Dean’s Office will then inform the Division Chairperson of the appeal and will request that the Chairperson meet with the student to discuss the problem.
 If the matter can be resolved at this level, it should be done in writing on the Grade Appeal form.
 If no resolution is reached, the student will meet with the Grade Appeal Committee.
 This committee is selected by the Division Chairperson to hear this appeal only.
-(If the Division Chairperson is the instructor of the course, the Vice President will appoint another Division Chairperson to handle the Grade Appeal Committee.)
+(If the Division Chairperson is the instructor of the course, the respective dean will appoint another Division Chairperson to handle the Grade Appeal Committee.)

 The committee will be headed by the Division Chairperson or his/her designee and will consist, if possible, of at least one faculty member from the discipline of the course in dispute.
 All committees should consist of no fewer than three faculty members.
 The committee will be objective and even-handed as it reviews the grade appeal.

 The committee may request any documentation necessary from the student and/or the instructor.
 The committee will interview the student and may wish to interview the instructor.
-Based on the findings from the information and the interview, the committee will make a formal recommendation to the Vice President of Instruction.
+Based on the findings from the information and the interview, the committee will make a formal recommendation to the respective dean.

-The Instructional Dean’s Office may accept the recommendation, request further information, or reject the committee’s recommendation.
-In all cases, the Instructional Dean’s Office will inform the student in writing of the findings.
+The respective dean’s office may accept the recommendation, request further information, or reject the committee’s recommendation.
+In all cases, the respective dean’s office will inform the student in writing of the findings.